BudgieInWA/nomic-beginnings/RULES.md

 **105.** *immutable.* Every player is an eligible voter.
 Every eligible voter must participate in every vote on rule-changes.

-**106.** *immutable.* All proposed rule-changes shall be written down before they are voted on.
-If they are adopted, they shall guide play in the form in which they were voted on.
+**106.** *immutable.* All proposed rule-changes shall be made in the form of a pull request and voting shall take place in the comments of the pull request.
+The vote shall be concluded by merging or closing the pull request when the result is for or against adoption respectively.

-**107.** *immutable.* No rule-change may take effect earlier than the moment of the completion of the vote that adopted it, even if its wording explicitly states otherwise.
+**107.** *immutable.* No rule-change may take effect earlier than the moment it is reflected in the master branch, even if its wording explicitly states otherwise.
 No rule-change may have retroactive application.

-**108.** *immutable.* Each proposed rule-change shall be given a number for reference.
-The numbers shall begin with 301, and each rule-change proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.

-If a rule is repealed and reenacted, it receives the number of the proposal to reenact it.
-If a rule is amended or transmuted, it receives the number of the proposal to amend or transmute it.
-If an amendment is amended or repealed, the entire rule of which it is a part receives the number of the proposal to amend or repeal the amendment.
+**108.** *immutable.* When a rule is enacted or modified by a proposal it shall receive a new number equal to the number of the pull request plus 300.

 **109.** *immutable.* Rule-changes that transmute immutable rules into mutable rules may be adopted if and only if the vote is unanimous among the eligible voters.
 Transmutation shall not be implied, but must be stated explicitly in a proposal to take effect.